causalinfo/causalinfo.github.io/README.md

-# crl-workshop.github.io/
+# causalinfo.github.io
-Website for the Workshop on Causal Representation Learning at NeurIPS 2023
+Website for workshops, minisymposia, and events organised by the UBC causal inference group